OpenTechStrategies/librehq/wikis/ansible/README.md

 ## Encrypt secrets

+__Note as of February 18, 2019: Currently the python codebase does not know about ansible secrets, nor how to unlock them correctly, so you should not encrypt the secrets file at this time!__

 Most likely, you'll need to encrypt some secrets.
 For example, in this playbook we encrypt the database password.